Ottawa Accommodations

 Byward Market

-Byward Blue Inn features a snack bar, continental breakfast, a garden, a terrace, free WiFi, a 24-hour front desk, concierge service, luggage storage, a lobby fireplace, a business / conference center and limited on-site self parking.
+Inn amenities: lobby fireplace, terrace, garden, free Wi-Fi, snack bar, continental breakfast, 24-hour front desk, concierge service, luggage storage, business / conference center, limited on-site self parking

 Auberge des Arts Bed and Breakfast